linode/docs/docs/guides/applications/messaging/install-rocket-chat-helpdesk/index.md

 ### Accessing Rocket.Chat via Mobile App

 Rocket.Chat has an official mobile application for both iOS and Android devices.
-With the workspace address and provisioned user account, users can sign in and converse via the mobile app.
+With the workspace address and provisioned user account, users can sign in and communicate via the mobile app.

 1. On the mobile device, download the Rocket.Chat application via the Apple App Store or Google Play Store.